jharwell/sierra/docs/src/faq.rst

 #.
 Q: SIERRA hangs during stage {3,4}--why?

-   A: The most likely cause is that not all simulations generated outputs which resulted in `.csv` files of the same shape when read into SIERRA.
-E.g., for `.csv` file outputs, not all `.csv` files with the same name in the output directory for each simulation had the same number of rows and columns.
-SIERRA does not sanitize simulation outputs before processing them, and relies `.csv` files of the same shape when processing results for generating statistics.
+   A: The most likely cause is that not all runs generated outputs which resulted in ``.csv`` files of the same shape when read into SIERRA.
+E.g., for ``.csv`` file outputs, not all ``.csv`` files with the same name in the output directory for each run had the same number of rows and columns.
+SIERRA does not sanitize run outputs before processing them, and relies ``.csv`` files of the same shape when processing results for generating statistics.
 Depending on the nature of the inconsistency, you may see a crash, or you may see it hang indefinitely as it waits for a sub-process which crashed to finish.